yliess86/PhDThesis/thesis.md

 PaintsTorch is able to generate high quality colored illustrations given a lineart and a coarse hint map made of user-defined color strokes.
 However, our model is still subject to visual artificats, especially when provided with highly saturated and dense colored strokes.
 Is also struggles at representing the user intent when hinting for small details in the lineart.

-\newpage{}

-## StencitTorch: Human-Machine Colaboration Summary {#sec:IV.3}
+## StencitTorch: Human-Machine Colaboration {#sec:IV.3}

 ![The figure is a screenshot of our model StencilTorch [@hati_2023] deployed in a digital drawing web applicaton on top, and a photo of a user interacting with the application bottom.
 The left canavs is used to provide a mask, the middle canavas the colored strokes hint map, and the right canvas displayes the result illustration generated by the model.](./figures/core_st_teaser.png){#fig:core_st_teaser}

 ### Introduction {#sec:IV.3.1}

-This chapter discusses our work on StencilTorch [@hati_2023], an iterative and user-guided framework for anime lineart colorization (see @fig:core_st_teaser).
+This section discusses our work on StencilTorch [@hati_2023], an iterative and user-guided framework for anime lineart colorization (see @fig:core_st_teaser).
 Previous work [@zhang_2018; @paintschainer_2018; @petalicapaint_2023; @ci_2018; @hati_2019] introduced the use of +cwgangp and have demonstrated unprecendant lineart colorization capabilities guided by user strokes and conditionned on a local feature extractor called Illustration2Vec [@saito_2015] to compensate for the lack of semantic information provided by a black and white lineart with no lighting nor texture.

 Previous methods consist of a one-step process where the user is involved one time only, at the beginning of the process when asked to provide a hint map populated with colored bursh strokes.
 This type of pipeline is limited and is not ideal in the context of creation where th artist needs to iterate and explore its design space.
 In this work, we propose to give the power back to the user by formulating the task of automatic lineart colorization as a human-in-the-loop process where the end-user collaborates with the machine to produce the final colored illustration.